casiopa/twitter_nlp_uoc/README.md

         a.
 The most frequent positive words are: ['im', 'good', 'love', 'day', 'like', 'get', 'thanks', 'going', 'time', 'lol']
         b.
 The most frequent negative words are: ['im', 'work', 'go', 'get', 'dont', 'cant', 'day', 'today', 'back', 'like'])
         c.
 There are 27048 words in both positive and negative tweets.
-        	For example: ['2', 'think', 'work', 'see', 'night', 'know', 'time', 'well', 'much', 'one']
+            For example: ['amp', 'got', 'morning', 'going', 'much', 'tomorrow', 'get', 'need', 'oh', 'like']
         d.
-We can see very positive words in the WordCloud por cluster 4, like: good, love, thanks, lol.
+We can see very positive words in the WordCloud for cluster 4, like: good, love, thanks, lol.
-        	And we can also see words that can't be condsidered negative for cluster 0 as: work, dont, cant, back.
+            And we can also see words that could be considered negative for cluster 0 as: work, dont, cant, back.
-        	Apparently, tokens need more preprocesing but we can see the positive-negative tendency of the clusters.
+            As we can see, tokens need more preprocesing but we can see the positive-negative tendency of the clusters.

-End execution PEC 4 - Ana Blanco - Twitter NLP

-Process finished with exit code 0
 ```

 ### Graphics